yegor256/blog/_drafts/ringelmann.md

 It's a pretty simple task, which just needs some time and creativity.

 The first group was working as a team.
 They had just one piece of paper and one pen to write down the words they found.
-We called them a "co-located" team.
+We called them a **co-located** team.

-The second group of four people were working in a "distributed" mode &mdash;
+The second group of four people were working in a **distributed** mode &mdash;
 they had four pieces of paper and four pens.
 They didn't communicate to each other and were just creating words.
-They knew that the best performer would get a prize (it was a chocolate bar from California).
+They knew that the best performer would get a prize (it was a bar of organic chocolate).

-I promised a prize to the co-located team.
-The same chocolate bar.
+I promised a prize to the co-located team too.
+A very similar chocolate bar.

 We gave them just 5 minutes.